 How Proofpoint Can Help

 CSPM is integral to Proofpoint’s Cloud App Security Broker (CASB) solutions.
-This comprehensive cloud security solution helps organizations protect their data and users across cloud applications.
-Proofpoint’s CASB solution provides visibility, control, and threat protection for cloud-based applications, ensuring that organizations can safely use cloud services while maintaining compliance and security standards.
+This comprehensive cloud security solution helps organisations protect their data and users across cloud applications.
+Proofpoint’s CASB solution provides visibility, control, and threat protection for cloud-based applications, ensuring that organisations can safely use cloud services while maintaining compliance and security standards.
 Key features include:

 - Cloud Security Posture Management (CSPM): Monitor and manage their cloud resources’ security posture, identify misconfigurations, and ensure compliance with security policies and best practices.

-- Protection Against Malicious Files: Scan files uploaded or created within cloud applications for malware and other threats, ensuring that malicious files do not compromise the security of the organization’s data.
+- Protection Against Malicious Files: Scan files uploaded or created within cloud applications for malware and other threats, ensuring that malicious files do not compromise the security of the organisation’s data.

-- Centralized Alert Management: Manage alerts across multiple channels, including cloud, email, and endpoint, making it easier for IT teams to monitor and respond to security incidents.
+- Centralised Alert Management: Manage alerts across multiple channels, including cloud, email, and endpoint, making it easier for IT teams to monitor and respond to security incidents.

-Proofpoint’s CASB solution is designed to help organizations safely adopt cloud applications while maintaining a strong security posture and ensuring compliance with relevant laws and regulations.
+Proofpoint’s CASB solution is designed to help organisations safely adopt cloud applications while maintaining a strong security posture and ensuring compliance with relevant laws and regulations.